kulkarni90/devops-training/README.md

-# DevOps-Training
+# BUILD FILES
-Practical &amp; Interactive Approach with DevOps Tools Like Git-hub, build tools -ANT, Maven, Gradle, Jenkins, Docker, AWS,  Hashicorp Terraform and Valut.
+This repo contains build file of Ant,Maven and Gradle buildtools